Madek/madek-documentation/source/architecture/resource_filters.md

 ## Presenter

-For a *scope* (listing) of MediaEntries, Collections, FilterSets or MediaResources "DynamicFilters" Presenter outputs a list of "possible" Filters *for each kind of Filter*.
+For a *scope* (listing) of MediaEntries, Collections or MediaResources "DynamicFilters" Presenter outputs a list of "possible" Filters *for each kind of Filter*.

 Dynamic because:

 - always for a specific resource type (e.g. only MediaEntries have MediaFiles to filter for)
-- considers the current scope (already including Permissions checks), might even be pre-filtered by a specific view like `Person#show` or `FilterSet#show`)
+- considers the current scope (already including Permissions checks), might even be pre-filtered by a specific view like `Person#show`)
 - builds 'meta_data' sections for the currently configured [Vocabularies][]/[MetaKeys][]

 For [Permissions][]: